 I have come to the realization now, that I should except any software I download and install to try and sneak bloatware or Malware on to my system.
 This can be in the form of a browser toolbar or some type of ‘security software’ or Windows optimizer.
 Avast! has their WebRep extension that is installed into all the browsers on your system.
-It is suppose to tell you how reputable a site is when you are doing a Google search.
+This is suppose to tell you how reputable a site is when you are doing a Google search.
 Java is partnering now with

 Sometimes though, you just somehow overlook the options or it is not quite clear how to NOT install the software.
 It happens, I’ve been there…done that as was the case with Java and McAfee.
 That at least was not too difficult to cleanup, just went into the Windows Control Panel and removed the application.
 Last night, I spent a couple hours helping a Firefox user over on Go Firefox! who unbeknownst to them installed the Babylon toolbar.
 They were trying to download a driver for their HP printer and obtained the driver from a non HP site.
 They either weren’t paying attention to the installer or chances are the installer was not very clear that it would also install the Babylon toolbar.
 While they did remove the plugin from Firefox and the toolbar from Windows, their Firefox was still using Babylon for the search engine as well as their new tab home page.